UA-Libraries-Research-Data-Services/UALIB_ChemStructures/README.md

 ## What is this?

-[!IMPORTANT]
+> [!IMPORTANT]
 > This repository contains machine-readable registered (converted to machine format and checked for uniqueness) chemical substances (non-standardized) from The University of Alabama Dissertations and Theses (hereafter, theses).
 The chemical data in this repository are working temporary files, and non-standardized chemical structure and related data that we created during the project.
 As such, it is **not recommended** to use any of this repository data.
-We recommend downloading the University of Alabama Libraries chemical structure data from PubChem as PubChem handles the standardization (within the Compound database) of the chemical structures:
-[The University of Alabama Libraries PubChem Data Source](https://pubchem.ncbi.nlm.nih.gov/source/15645).
+We recommend downloading the University of Alabama Libraries chemical structure data from PubChem as PubChem handles the standardization (within the Compound database) of the chemical structures:[The University of Alabama Libraries PubChem Data Source](https://pubchem.ncbi.nlm.nih.gov/source/15645).
 This repository is useful to understand our [workflow](https://github.com/UA-Libraries-Research-Data-Services/UALIB_ChemStructures/blob/master/workflow_and_file_overview.md), and read our notes on copyright and reuse.

 **There are currently ~3000 chemical substances registered across 73 theses**